Meat on the bone

-Meat on the bone, also called bone-in meat is meat that is sold with some or all of the bones included in the cut or portion, i.e. meat that has not been filleted.
+Meat on the bone or bone-in meat is meat that is sold with some or all of the bones included in the cut or portion, i.e. meat that has not been filleted.
 The phrase "on the bone" can also be applied to specific types of meat, most commonly ham on the bone, and to fish.
 Meat or fish on the bone may be cooked and served with the bones still included or the bones may be removed at some stage in the preparation.

 Examples of meat on the bone include T-bone steaks, chops, spare ribs, chicken leg portions and whole chicken.
 Examples of fish on the bone include unfilleted plaice and some cuts of salmon.

 Meat on the bone is used in many traditional recipes.

 Effect on flavor and texture

 The principal effect of cooking meat on the bone is that it alters the flavour and texture.
 Albumen and collagen in the bones release gelatin when boiled which adds substance to stews, stocks, soups and sauces.
-The bone also conducts heat within the meat so that it cooks more evenly and prevents meat drying out and shrinking during cooking.
+The bone also conducts heat within the meat so that it cooks more evenly and prevents meat from drying out and shrinking during cooking.

-Eating

-Consumption methods vary by size; smaller bones can be eaten whole, while larger ones can be broken or gnawed.

-Some meat on the bone is most commonly eaten by picking it up, notably ribs and chicken (particularly wings and drumsticks).
-Others are primarily eaten by cutting off the meat, such as steaks, but possibly picking up and gnawing the bone when otherwise finished.

-Smaller fish are often eaten whole, with the bones.
-Examples include whitebait of all sorts, anchovies, and smelt.

-In some cases the bone marrow may also be eaten, notably for beef or poultry (especially chicken), in the later case by the eater breaking or chewing off the end of a soft leg bone and sucking the marrow out.